Starting a New Agentic Project

 EOFApply and verify:

-kubectl apply -f tools/weather-api.yaml
+kubectl apply -f tools/get-forecast.yaml

 Generate a Team